Image: Shutterstock

 2. Can dragon fruit be eaten daily?

-You may include dragon fruit in your daily diet in moderate amounts.
+You can include moderate amounts of dragon fruit as a part of your well-balanced prenatal diet.
 Studies suggest that dragon fruit may help combat stress and inflammation disorders, which could benefit expecting mothers (10).

 If you have any health conditions and are anxious about eating this fruit, discuss it with your doctor about it before consuming it.
 And if you’ve tried the fruit and didn’t like it, never mind.
 You can get vital nutrients from other fruits as well.